 Suppress Missing Signals allows for the suppression of device missing signals for a loop that has a short or ground fault condition.
-If enabled, the panel only reports the short or ground fault condition, but not the missing device messages.
+If enabled, the panel will only report the short or ground fault condition, but not the missing device messages.